-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Pyrroloquinoline quinone has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects pyrroloquinoline quinone has on your body, and how strong these effects are.

 |Grade||Level of Evidence|

 |A||Robust research conducted with repeated double-blind clinical trials|

 |B||Multiple studies where at least two are double-blind and placebo controlled|